 City Limits – in the heart of the city

-This is a tiny playground right in the heart of the city which is really handy if you and your kids need a pause between shopping and sight seeing in the city centre.
-Whilst it’s only small it is really quirky and manages to be fun for all ages – older kids (and some Dads) can’t seem to resist trying to reach to the top of the climbing pole.
+This is a tiny playground right in the heart of the city which is really handy if you and your kids need a pause between shopping and sight seeing.
+Whilst it’s only small it is really quirky and manages to be fun for all ages – older kids (and some parents) can’t seem to resist trying to reach to the top of the climbing pole.

 - Where: Rue Beaumont, Luxembourg (map)